nexlanglxm/machine-learning-and-statistics/README.md

 - A list of resources, articles, and documentation referred to during the project are found at the end of the file, or cited throughout.

 ---
-> This repository was created for the Machine Learning and Statistics module, Higher Diploma in Science in Data Analytics at Atlantic Technological University, September to December 2023.